 Sorting a million 32-bit integers in 2MB of RAM using Python

-Original post from Guido Van Rossum:
+Original post from Guido Van Rossum: Sorting a million 32-bit integers in 2MB of RAM using Python

-Analyzing "Sorting a million 32-bit integers in 2MB of RAM using Python"
+The post analysis the above post: Analyzing “Sorting a million 32-bit integers in 2MB of RAM using Python”

-Key point: usage of array, heapq and tempfile#
+Key point: usage of array, heapq and tempfile

 With generators.